 Pass the Pumpkin

-This is a greatHalloween game for kids!
+Pumpin Hunt is a great Halloween game for kids!
 Much like an egg hunt, but with pumpkins or gourds.
-You will want to place a number on each pumpkin, and hide them in a nice open (preferably dry) field or yard.
+You will want to place a number on each pumpkin and hide them in a nice open (preferably dry) field or yard.
 There should be enough pumpkins that each child can get one pumpkin.
-Once you call game, the kids race to a pumpkin and then run back to you for their prize.
+Once you call the game, the kids race to a pumpkin and then run back to you for their prize.
 Prizes or prize bags should be numbered to correspond to the number on their pumpkin.

 Bobbing for Apples